p2irc/deepplantphenomics/docs/Model-Options.md

 set_num_segmentation_classes()
 ```

 Sets the number of per-pixel classes to segment images into.
 This defaults to 2 (for binary segmentation) and should be at least 2.
+The loss function will also be set automatically based on whether the segmentations will be binary or multi-class.

 #### Object Detection Models Only